“Multiple” special character replacements in “Multiple” columns

 Arguments to the Lambda function

-a.
 State : text in the cell value passed in.

 b.
 Current : each special character from the list of special characters that Text.ToList created.